AutoConfig Filter Types

 }

-The filter type for user variables is an exact match only, which returns true when userVariable1
+The filter type for user variables is an exact match only, returning true

-has a value of true.
+has a value of true

-air variables can be read with a filter like this:
+Pair variables can be read with a filter like this:

 "pairVar": {